ManasiPandit48/Movie-Recommendation-systems/Collaborative_Filtering/README.md

 Download the MovieLens dataset from Kaggle using the following link and place it in the `CollaborativeFiltering/Datasets` folder under your project directory: [Download MovieLens Dataset](https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset)

-## Training the Recommendation Model
+## Training and Testing the Recommendation Model

 The `movie_recommendation_app.py` script is used to train the movie recommendation model.
 It reads the MovieLens dataset, preprocesses the data, builds a collaborative filtering model, trains the model on the training data, and saves the trained model.